CloudElementsOpenLabs/the-doctor/README.md

 ## Limitations

-The doctor can export can not export instance or account level entities i.e. instances, instance or account level object definitions/transformations, accounts, users and formula instances.
+The doctor can not export instance or account level entities i.e. instances, instance or account level object definitions/transformations, accounts, users and formula instances.

 Versioning is not supported for elements